hashicorp/terraform-provider-aws/website/docs/r/elasticache_cluster.html.markdown

   The actual engine version used is returned in the attribute `engine_version_actual`, see [Attribute Reference](#attribute-reference) below.
 Cannot be provided with `replication_group_id.`
 * `final_snapshot_identifier` - (Optional, Redis only) Name of your final cluster snapshot.
 If omitted, no final snapshot will be made.
 * `ip_discovery` - (Optional) The IP version to advertise in the discovery protocol.
 Valid values are `ipv4` or `ipv6`.
-* `log_delivery_configuration` - (Optional, Redis OSS and Valkey only) Specifies the destination and format of Redis OSS/Valkey [SLOWLOG](https://redis.io/commands/slowlog) or Redis OSS/Valkey [Engine Log](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Log_Delivery.html#Log_contents-engine-log).
+* `log_delivery_configuration` - (Optional, Redis only) Specifies the destination and format of Redis [SLOWLOG](https://redis.io/commands/slowlog) or Redis [Engine Log](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Log_Delivery.html#Log_contents-engine-log).
 See the documentation on [Amazon ElastiCache](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Log_Delivery.html).
 See [Log Delivery Configuration](#log-delivery-configuration) below for more details.
 * `maintenance_window` – (Optional) Specifies the weekly time range for when maintenance on the cache cluster is performed.
 The format is `ddd:hh24:mi-ddd:hh24:mi` (24H Clock UTC).
 The minimum maintenance window is a 60 minute period.
 Example: `sun:05:00-sun:09:00`.